diffblue/gitlab/doc/user/project/repository/ssh_signed_commits/index.md

 - You've [created an SSH key](../../../ssh.md#generate-an-ssh-key-pair).
 - You've [added the key](../../../ssh.md#add-an-ssh-key-to-your-gitlab-account) to your GitLab account.
 - You've [configured Git to sign commits](#configure-git-to-sign-commits-with-your-ssh-key) with your SSH key.
+- You've [added yourself as an allowed signer](#add-yourself-as-an-allowed-signer) to the project.

 To sign a commit: